Continuing Education Activity

 Bronchiolitis is a common lung infection in young individuals.
 The viral infection involves the lower respiratory tract and can present with signs of mild to moderate respiratory distress.
-The most common cause is respiratory syncytial virus (RSV).
+The most common cause is the respiratory syncytial virus (RSV).
 Bronchiolitis is a mild, self-limited infection in the majority of children but may sometimes progress to respiratory failure in infants.
 Bronchiolitis is managed supportively with hydration and oxygen.
 No specific medications treat the infection.

-It is important to know that respiratory syncytial virus is just one cause of bronchiolitis.
+It is important to know that the respiratory syncytial virus is just one cause of bronchiolitis.
 The infection can occur in individuals of any age, but overall, the most severe symptoms tend to be common in infants.

 The most common virus associated with bronchiolitis is the respiratory syncytial virus.
 However, over the years, many other viruses have been found to cause the same infection, and they include the following:

 - Human bocavirus

 RSV accounts for the majority of cases, although in about 30% of infants, there may be 2 viruses present at the same time.

 Risk factors include:

 - Chronic lung disease (bronchopulmonary dysplasia)